 Scenario A — rear-ended at traffic lights, no injury, comprehensive cover

-The other driver has accepted fault, their insurer is cooperative, your comprehensive will sort the repair, you feel fine a week later.
+The other driver has accepted fault, their insurer is cooperative, you feel fine a week later.
 Go DIY.
-Maybe ask for a not-at-fault hire car if you need one.
 There's nothing a service or a lawyer adds here that your own insurer can't handle.
+Watch for delayed symptoms inside 28 days — if anything shows up, call us then.

 Scenario B — t-boned in an intersection, shoulder and wrist fractures, not your fault

-You're looking at a non-threshold injury, a damages claim, ongoing treatment, and a car that's probably a write-off.
+You're looking at a non-threshold injury, a damages claim, and ongoing treatment.
 A service like Accident Hub is the right shape.
-We run the car side (write-off negotiation, replacement vehicle), coordinate your medical, lodge the CTP inside 28 days, and run the damages claim to settlement through our legal team.
-A lawyer alone would run the damages claim but leave the car and the day-to-day on you.
+We lodge the CTP inside 28 days, get your treatment pre-approved, argue your non-threshold classification, and run the damages claim through to settlement — without taking a contingency cut from your settlement.

 Scenario C — single-vehicle crash, at fault, whiplash plus a sprained wrist

 A typical at-fault claim.
 Threshold-injury territory, so no damages at the end.
 Most compensation law firms won't touch it.
-But up to 52 weeks of statutory benefits are yours — income support, GP, physio, imaging, all paid.
+But there's still meaningful support on the table — income support, GP, physio, imaging, all paid.
 This is exactly where a service like ours pays for itself.
-We lodge, evidence the pre-accident earnings, get the treatment approved, and keep you whole through the 52 weeks.
+We lodge, evidence the pre-accident earnings, get the treatment approved, and keep you whole while it runs.

 Had a car accident?
 Call Accident Hub.